nemtrif/utfcpp20/README.md

 - Offers a subset of the original functionality: there are no `is_valid` functions, iteration is simplified, error reporting is via exception only, etc.

 At this point the API is not stable.
 You are welcome to test it out but I would not recommend using it in production yet.

+## API Reference

+See [API_REFERENCE.md](API_REFERENCE.md) for a detailed description of the public API, exception classes, and iterator usage.